plumier/tutorial-monorepo-social-login/readme.md

 This example explains how to use Plumier social login middleware.

 ## Stack
 This example created using `monorepo-plumier-react` starter.
+Use `npx plumier-starter`

 * React as the frontend
 * Plumier as the backend
 * MongoDB database using Mongoose and `@plumier/mongoose` helper
 * Github actions (CI)
 * Heroku automatic deployment (CD)
+* Monorepo using Yarn workspace

 ## Security Best Practice
-* **For SPA don't store JWT token on storage**, Instead store JWT token on cookie with option `HttpOnly` and `SameSite`
+* For SPA don't store JWT token on storage, Instead store JWT token on cookie with option `HttpOnly` and `SameSite`
-* Generate social login dialog URL on server side to prevent hard coded the social provider client id and
+* Generate social login dialog URL on server side to prevent hardcoded the social provider client id
 * Secure social login dialog with CSRF token on STATE parameter then validate the token on social login callback
-* Authorize endpoint to restrict access to some user
+* Authorize endpoint to restrict access to some users
 * Validate data to prevent malformed data which will cause unexpected error
+* Force HTTPS/SSL on heroku facility

 ## Local Dev Setup
 ### Prerequisites: